DenefLab/Computational-boot-camp/docs/source/QualityControl.rst

 Our QC Workflow Commands and software
 -------------------------------------
 First: Find check raw read files to determine the adapters used.
 This allows us to not have to worry about specific adapters not appearing in predefined lists in software.
-This requires the bbtools suite
+This requires the bbtools suite:

-bbmerge:
 ::

    #check 1m reads in both r1 and r2 to determine r1 and r2 adapters and save to file adapters.fa